CloudLabsAI-Azure/build-your-first-power-bi-report/LabGuideChallenge/ChallengeGuide/Ex-1.md

 ## 📘 Lab Scenario

 You are a Business Intelligence Analyst tasked with building the first version of a Sales Performance dashboard for leadership.
-You have been handed a raw sales dataset customer, product, region, sales rep, and budget files with no existing data model.
+You have been handed a raw sales dataset: customer, product, region, sales rep, and budget files with no existing data model.
 Your job is to shape this raw data into a reliable model, surface the key revenue and margin metrics leadership cares about, and present it all in a clean, interactive, board-ready report.

 ## 📋 Overview